Takht-e Jamshid Aka Persepolis

 With a view of having a terrace of the same level, the melancholy was packed with soil as well as heavy rocks, which were connected collectively with the help of clips, which were made out of metal.
 It is believed that the edifice of the extensive flight of steps was started in the year 518 BC.

-The most important material that was been used in the construction of the Persepolis was the Gray limestone.
-After the innate rock was been staged and the low-lied was been filled in with stones and mud, and later the terrace was built.
-Most important channels which were required for sewage were dug secretively in the course of the rocks.
+The most important material that was used in the construction of the Persepolis was the Gray limestone.
+After the innate rock had been staged and the low-lied had been filled in with stones and mud, and later the terrace was built.
+Most important channels that were required for sewage were dug secretively in the course of the rocks.
 A water tank was been elevated which was been utilized for the storage of water.
 The water tank was been constructed at the foot of the mount on the east side.
-Professor Olmstead recommended that the cistern was been built at a similar time when the construction of the towers commenced.
+Professor Olmstead recommended that the cistern be built at a similar time when the construction of the towers commenced.

 How to reach

 If you are planning to visit Persepolis you can take a direct flight and land in Shiraz.
 Shiraz is well-connected with various domestic and international airbases in the country.
-Many countries from middle-east, and south-east Asia as well as Europe have direct flights to Shiraz.
+Many countries from Middle, and Southeast Asia as well as Europe have direct flights to Shiraz.
 For traveling further from the airport you can either rent a cab or hire a car and reach Persepolis.

 Tours